omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-06/submissions/02-broken-chain/00-lab-02-broken-chain.md

 The leaf certificate itself was valid and within its validity period, so the failure was not caused by expiration or hostname mismatch.
 The problem was that the server did not send the intermediate certificate required to link the leaf certificate to a trusted root CA. This caused TLS validation to fail because the client could not build a complete chain of trust, which is exactly the type of chain failure covered in the Week 6 PKI diagnostic framework.

 Chain status
 The chain was broken.
 The leaf certificate was present and valid, but the required intermediate certificate, Let's Encrypt R13, was not being provided by the server.
-There were no separate expiration issues or hostname mismatch issues in this scenario; the TLS failure was caused by the incomplete chain alone.
+There were no separate expiration issues or hostname mismatch issues in this scenario; the TLS failure was caused by the incomplete chain alone

+Leaf certificate: Present and valid

+Intermediate certificate: Missing

+Root CA: Trusted (but unreachable without intermediate)

 Remediation path
 1. Retrieve the leaf certificate from the affected server.